The Story of Jesus

 Passing through Samaria and Galilee, ten lepers are cleansed, but only one, notably a Samaritan, gives thanks and glorifies God.

 Jesus tells his disciples about the coming of the kingdom of God and how it will be at an unexpected time.
-Meanwhile, fervency in prayer and an attitude of humility are essential
+Meanwhile, fervency in prayer and an attitude of humility are essential.

 Some little children are brought to Jesus for a blessing.
 Then a rich young man is disappointed by Jesus’ suggestion he should give up his wealth to follow him, indicating how much more difficult it might be for a rich man to enter the kingdom.
-Peter is told that, having given up everything to follow Jesus, the disciples will be sitting on twelve thrones, judging the twelve tribes of Israel.
+Peter is told by Jesus that, having given up everything to follow him, the disciples will be sitting on twelve thrones, judging the twelve tribes of Israel.
 Anyone who surrenders family or possessions for Jesus’ sake will receive much more and inherit eternal life, which is available even to those who come to him very late in life.